BatchClayderman/GooseBt/README.md

 Developing

-An MFC application to provide the main windows.
+An MFC application to provide the main window.

 ## GooseBtMonitor